 For any program, fellowship, prize or award that has a maximum period of eligibility after receipt of the doctoral degree, the selection committee may use discretion in making exceptions to the limit on eligibility for candidates whose careers have been interrupted for reasons such as family or health.
-The stipend for the fellowship awarded for 2018-2019 was US \$93,000 with an additional expense allowance of US \$9,300.
-The amount of the stipend for 2019-2020 has not yet been announced.
+The fellowship to be awarded for 2021-2022 will be in the amount of \$50,000.
 Acceptance of the fellowship cannot be postponed.
+Note that no overhead costs will be covered by this grant.

 The number of fellowships to be awarded is small and depends on the amount of money contributed to the program.
-The Society will supplement contributions as needed to ensure that at least one fellowship is awarded for the 2019-2020 academic year.
-A list of previous fellowship winners can be found on the Prizes and Awards page.
+The Society will supplement contributions as needed to ensure that one fellowship is awarded for the 2021-2022 academic year.
+Information about the current fellowship winner can be found here and the list of previous fellowship winners can be found on the Prizes and Awards page.

-The application form requires the following to be submitted ONLY through the online application system on MathPrograms.org.
+The application form requires the following to be submitted through the online application system on MathPrograms.org

 Please list three reference writers for this application and use the email links on the coversheet to send passwords directly to the writers.